dylandavids0n/kontakt/README.md

 # Kontakt

 ## About
-A webscrapper to gather mass amounts of emails, for sales teams.
+A webscrapper to gather mass amounts of emails for cold emailing.

 ## TODO (Backend API)